The largest golf resorts in the world have an overwhelming American flavor.

 Six courses/77-plus holes: Top of the Rock Golf Course (nine-hole par 3), Buffalo Ridge Springs Golf Course, Gary Player Mountain Top Course (13-hole par 3), Ozarks National, Payne's Valley (19 holes), Tiger Woods par-3 "short course" (hole count to be determined).

-Comment: With 50-plus holes under construction, this hotbed of golf in Branson, Mo. isn't there yet.
-The Player par 3 should debut this summer with Bill Coore's and Ben Crenshaw's Ozarks National following in 2018.
+Comment: With 35-plus holes under construction, this hotbed of golf in Branson, Mo. isn't there yet.
+The Player par 3 debuted in 2017 with Bill Coore's and Ben Crenshaw's Ozarks National following in 2018.
 Tiger Woods is designing his first public course called Payne’s Valley, a tribute to Payne Stewart, plus a par-3 "short" course that should be ready by 2019.
 With a putting course and a world-class range, owner Johnny Morris has built something for every golfer.

 29. Casa de Campo